The Eruption Episodes of a Life Time

 Don Hurzeler for C.J.Kale, Linda Hurzeler and Lava Light Galleries, Inc.

-This is an informational blog for those of you on island or off who are still considering whether you should try to go see the Mauna Loa eruption.
-You should…absolutely.
+Welcome, this is an informational blog for those of you on island or off, who are still considering whether you should try to go see the Mauna Loa eruption.
+You should, absolutely.

-It is really safe to see the lava…you are quite some ways from it and it does not shoot out like lightning and zap people, like in the movies.
-It is safe viewing.
+Safety.
+It is really safe to see the lava… you are quite some ways from it and it does not shoot out like lightning and zap people, like in the movies.
+Nevertheless, it is safe viewing.

 One of the photos above has three white lines near the bottom.
-Those are lines of cars…taken with a 30 second exposure.
-The line on the left is the Saddle Road traffic coming up from Hilo at 3am.
-The one closest to the bottom on the right is the traffic coming up from Kona on the Saddle Road.
-The heavier line of traffic above that bottom right line are the cars entering the new viewing area.
-Very well done by our country people…it is making it viewable for all of us.
+Actually, those are lines of cars…taken with a 30 second exposure.
+You’ll see the line on the left is the Saddle Road traffic coming up from Hilo at 3am.
+Next, the one closest to the bottom on the right is the traffic coming up from Kona on the Saddle Road.
+Additionally, the heavier line of traffic above that bottom right line are the cars entering the new viewing area.
+Very well done by our country people… making it viewable for all of us.

 Aloha,